 If you cannot pay for court fees and costs, you may be able to have the state pay for them.

 Small claims courts provide a simple, informal and inexpensive option for resolving cases where the claim is $7,000 or less.

-An Extreme Risk Protection Order (ERPO) is an order from a judge that suspends a person’s license to possess or carry a gun.
+An Extreme Risk Protection Order (ERPO), also known as a red flag law, is an order from a judge that suspends a person’s license to possess or carry a gun.